-The chapter starts with an example of public expression of social divisions.
+The chapter starts with an example of a public expression of social divisions.
 Then it explains how social differences can take various forms.
 Further, it describes how democratic politics affects and get affected by these social diversities.

 Chapter 4: Gender, Religion and Caste

 Social differences based on gender, religion and caste can take the form of social divisions and inequalities.
 In this chapter, students will understand the nature of this division and how it gets expressed in politics in India.
-At the end, students will get to know whether different expressions based on these differences are healthy or unhealthy in a democracy.
+In the end, students will get to know whether different expressions based on these differences are healthy or unhealthy in a democracy.

 Chapter 5: Popular Struggles and Movements

 The chapter starts with a discussion of how struggles around conflicting demands and pressures shape democracy.
-This helps students lead to an analysis that how an ordinary citizen can play a role in democracy.
+This helps students lead to an analysis on how an ordinary citizen can play a role in democracy.
 Further, the chapter discusses the indirect ways of influencing politics, through pressure groups and movements.